marcusj12/AutoLogHunter-Python-Scripting-/README.md

-# AutoLogHunter-Python-Scripting- "Intial Version of AutoLogHunter"
+# AutoLogHunter-Python-Scripting- "Initial Version of AutoLogHunter"
 AutoLogHunter is my first independent cybersecurity scripting project.
 I built this tool to improve my understanding of log analysis, Linux system behavior, and real-world threat detection techniques relevant to cybersecurity defense.

 This Python script parses system log files and identifies potentially suspicious activities such as brute-force login attempts, SSH authentication failures, and login anomalies.
 Alerts are displayed on the console and optionally saved to an output file.